jonaylor89/pythontut/Section1.md

 -------------------------

-This section is meant to just introduce you to the basic of functions Function are super fucking cool and can do crazy things but for now You just need to now that they will hold blocks of code (The next section will show you what I mean by 'code')
+This section is meant to just introduce you to the basic of functions Function are super cool and can do crazy things but for now You just need to know that they will hold blocks of code (The next section will show you what I mean by 'code')

 # Challenges!